 Nobody wants to eat a soggy sandwich or wilted salad.
 Be smart when packing your lunch.
 When you place a juicy tomato next to soft bread and stick it into a plastic baggy, the bread will most likely get soggy.
 Leave the tomato slices out of the sandwich.
 Place them in a separate container and put the tomato on the sandwich just before you eat it.
 When packing a salad, layer the ingredients with the most hardy items (Brussel sprouts, broccoli, carrots) on the bottom and the softer items (cheese, tomatoes, etc.) on the top.
 Toss just before eating.

 Stock up on Tupperware and disposable takeout containers.
-The next time you’re at Whole Foods, head to the area where they sell olives.
+The next time you’re at the supermarket, head to the area where they sell antipasto or salads.
 Pick up a few of the plastic containers in all three sizes.
 They are perfect for transporting grains, pasta, and green salads.
 If you make a lot of soups, grab the microwave-safe soup cartons.
-When purchasing a lot of groceries, Whole Foods usually doesn’t charge for this sort of paper and plastic goods.
+When purchasing a lot of groceries, supermarket usually don't charge for this sort of paper and plastic goods.

 Fill your fridge with the necessary ingredients to make different lunches.
 One week get tortillas and you can make bean burritos, quesadillas, or taco salad.
 The next week, get a baguette and use it to make sandwiches at the start of the week and croutons for soup or salad at the end of the week.
 If you know you’re going to be out during the evenings and you won’t have time to make your lunch, fill your fridge with prepared salads.
 Almost every grocery store has pre-made salads that you assemble and toss just before eating.
 Buy a few on Sunday and eat them for lunch throughout the week.
 Easy to eat seasonal fruit (apples, bananas, grapes, clementines, etc.) make great snacks or additions to lunch.